galaxyytriponmobile/ALXX-WEBSTER/README.md

 # 🎉 Web Tester Suite 🚀

 Welcome to the **Web Tester Suite**!
 This script is designed to help you perform a variety of web tests with just a few commands.
 It integrates popular tools like **Nikto**, **WhatWeb**, **Nmap**, **WAFW00F**, and **SSLScan** to give you insights into your target web applications.
 Perfect for penetration testers and security enthusiasts! 🔍✨
+THIS PROSCESS MIGHT TAKE LONG BECAUSE OF NIKTO, WHICH COULD TAKE UP TO 20 MINUTES TO COMPLETE.
 ## 🛠️ Features

 - **Nikto** for vulnerability scanning 🔒